What's New With CoolBot!

 JUNE 2012 [Update: I don't know if this still available for 2013... but you could try?
 (Someone let me know!)]
 NY State Growers in need of a walk-in cooler there is something called "Consolidated State Funding" that can help you with up to 50% of the cost.
 This follows a similar program in Tennesee, sponsored by the state as well.
 There was also talk for Maine growers about potential incentives through Efficiency Maine.
 If any Maine growers have experience with whether this worked our, and want to let us know, that would be great!
 New York Growers, contact your local extension agents.
 Although the Cornell write-up we saw about this CSF funding specifically mentions and encourages the use of CoolBots (and of course we hope you will want to do it with a CoolBot!)
 I'm sure you can use conventional walk-in cooler technology.
 That's what happened in Tennessee, its just that most people still ended up buying coolbots.
 [Now that I've written this, I know we are going to get a lot of Tenn growers asking about this.
 I don't know if they will do it in 2012, They ran it for two years.
 Check with your extension agent.]
 APR 2012 Just trying to keep up with the normal spring rush of orders!
 VERY happy to welcome Aaron Munzer on board with Store It Cold!!!
 He's worked on our farm for many years (I think since he was 15?)
 So now, 9 years later, we are happy to have him helping us in a COMPLETELY different capacity.
 Not nearly as dirty.
 Aaron is helping with phone and email questions during the busy season.
 Say hi, if he answers your call!
 FEB 2012 A little late in reporting this, but we're SO PROUD to receive an award from Sustainable Tompkins for "Energy Efficiency" in their annual "Signs of Sustainability" award series.
 CLICK HERE to see what it's all about (we're the first award listed).
 Read more about the Sustainable Tompkins program!

 JAN 2012 Link to USAID info sheet about the CoolBot!
 Getting to work with USAID and the UC Davis has been terrific for us.
-It's opened up steadily increasing international sales which are especially nice because the orders come in big "chunks".
+It's opened up steadily increasing international sales and getting to work in areas where the CoolBot is making a HUGE difference.

 OCT 2011 See the September update just below!!
 We've broken ALL sales records this fall, shipping out 750 of the new CoolBots in just weeks!
 We've sold more this fall that we did our first 2 years combined (when no one believed this could really work).
 The new version of CoolBot released in September is fully performing to expectations, and YES we still ONLY make CoolBots here in the US! there are just more of us making them now to keep up!